Tarbian/wled-telegram-bot/README.md

 - [ ] Add the ability to change the color
 - [ ] Segments control
 ## License
-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is licensed under the MIT License